GPS Reception and Interference

 1. Click Select Aircraft () in the Initial Aircraft Setup toolbar.

-2. Select Basic General Aviation in the User Aircraft Models list once the Select Aircraft dialog box opens.
+2. Select Basic General Aviation in the User Aircraft Models list in the Select Aircraft dialog box.

 3. Click OK to close the Select Aircraft dialog box.